Random Ridge Winery

 "A seminal tipping-point in my winemaking education was working for maverick developer Walter Benson building a vineyard.
 We did everything, from preparing the land to planting and managing the vineyard."
 They then built a winery: "I even worked as a powder monkey blasting a rocky outcropping for the barrel-aging vaults."
 And they made wine.

-Bill met his wife Susan early in 1977 when she happened to visit the Sonoma Valley one weekend while in law school at the University of California at Davis, an hour's drive east.
+Bill met his wife Susan early in 1977 when she happened to visit the Sonoma Valley one weekend while in her last year of law school at the University of California at Davis, an hour's drive east.
 Emile was born in the summer of 1978.
 The next year the couple purchased their property on Mount Veeder and Susan opened her law office in nearby Glen Ellen.
-She developed what has become a statewide public-interest environmental practice: the Brandt-Hawley Law Group. [http://www.preservationlawyers.com] Zane was born in 1984.
+She developed a public-interest environmental practice statewide: the Brandt-Hawley Law Group. [http://www.preservationlawyers.com] Zane was born in 1984.

 susan and bill at the coturri ranch 1977